 - Loose Running Fit

 There is no gap between the faces and there will be an intersecting of material will occur.
 In the following schematic representation of the Interference fit.
 The diameter of the shaft is larger than the hole diameter.
-There will be the intersection of two mating components will be occurred.
+There will be the intersection of two mating components that will be occurred.
 Hence the shaft will need additional force to fit into the hole.

 In Interference fit the difference between the maximum size of the shaft and the minimum size of the hole is known as the Maximum Interference and the difference between the minimum size of the shaft and the maximum size of the hole is known as the Minimum Interference.